-This has a few meanings - the first of which is to reach for your debugger early and often. rather than println statements, write code you can understand when stepping through it, concentrate on what the debugger is telling you.
+This has two meanings - the first of which is to reach for your debugger early and often. rather than println statements, write code you can understand when stepping through it, concentrate on what the debugger is telling you.

 Debuggers don't care about "should" or "shouldn't", only "did" and "didn't".

-There's no arguing with the debugger when it tells you the code has acted a certain way (unless your source and JVM are out of sync).
+There's no arguing with the debugger when it tells you the code has acted a certain way (if the sourcecode and JVM/image are in sync).

 A common cry when we're looking at the value of a variable, or the route through some logic, is "but that shouldn't happen!" or "but it should be set to X now!".
 Debugger don't care, debugger just shows what is, learn to deal with it.

 The exception to this is when you find yourself stepping to empty lines, or comments, or outside any code at all.
 That's a sure sign the code that is running is not the code you're looking at.
-When you see that, just stop, tear down, and "redo from start".
+When you see that: stop, tear down, and "redo from start".

-Rule 2 of performance optimisation: do it later
+Rule 2 of performance optimisation: Don't do it yet

 Rule 3 of performance optimisation: measure carefully, before and after